vikingeducation/prep_basics/test-yourself-answers.md

 Curiosity/creativity - The passion for creating/building and the hunger for learning new technologies Ability to think quickly and problem solve - Figuring out a soluition to a problem construct on your feet and easily is a hallmark of a great developer
-Persistence - The developer world is fraught with obstacles and setbacks, but persistence will pave the way to success *Contributed by [Dondi Fusco](https://github.com/dondi2112)*
+Persistence - The developer world is fraught with obstacles and setbacks, but persistence will pave the way to success Fearless intellectual curiosity - sometimes when you want to learn to swim, you just have to dive in the deep end and start paddling.
+*Contributed by [Dondi Fusco](https://github.com/dondi2112)* *Contributed by [Dale Boyd] (http://github.com/drbjax)*

 #### What do companies look for in a junior web developer?